 Lake Maggiore is one of the biggest lakes, though it is split between Switzerland and Italy.
 Given its size and the numerous towns along its shores, the activities are endless.
 Whether you hike, bike, or stroll along the lake – or even hop into the water or love water sports – you will not get bored at Lago Maggiore.

-Cinque Terre, of course, shouldn’t be missed on the list of the best places to go in Northern Italy.
+Cinque Terre, of course, shouldn’t be missed on this list.

 This string of five towns on the Italian Riviera, in Liguria, is famous for its colorful seaside houses and a great combination of relaxed Italian village life and some outdoor activities, like swimming and hiking.